 How to know if you have a defect in sperm quality?

-If you suspect you may have poor sperm quality, fathers can undergo a sperm fragmentation test.
-This test identifies potential problems with sperm DNA prior to the IVF procedure.
-Mothers who want to donate their own eggs require a series of blood hormone tests, and should also consider an Ovarian ultrasound scan to visibly see the number of available follicles ready to donate.
-To boost the likelihood of a successful donation, the mother should take a variety of non-prescription supplements well in advance of egg donation, as well as the fertility medication required as part of the donation procedure to prepare for her surrogacy procedure to follow.
+Intended Fathers who suspect they have have poor sperm quality can have a sperm fragmentation test.
+This test flags possible problems with sperm DNA before to the IVF procedure.
+Intended Mothers who want to donate their own eggs require a series of blood hormone tests, and should also consider an Ovarian ultrasound scan to visibly see the number of available follicles ready to donate.
+To boost the likelihood of a successful donation, the mother can take a variety of over-the-counter supplements (starting long before egg donation), as well as the fertility medication required as part of the donation procedure to prepare for her surrogacy procedure to follow.

 For couples with a long history of failed embryo transfers and miscarriages, there is often a defect with the embryos which probably originated with one of the donors.
 Your IVF doctor will likely recommend an egg donor, but parents should also consider the possibility that the sperm donor has some issue, and thus run a full fragmentation (and/or karyotype) analysis of a sperm sample to determine if there is a possible problem there as well.

 Although a sperm sample may appear normal under standard semen analysis, a karyotype analysis is more profound and will detect issues that are hidden from standard tests.
 There are 46 chromosomes, and a karyotype analysis will show if the shape or size of one or more chromosomes is abnormal, or if any chromosome pair may be broken or incorrectly separated.
 Several studies show that misshaped or incomplete chromosomes are responsible for up to 75% of all failed pregnancies or miscarriages.

 An alternative would be to run a chromosomal analysis (PGD/PGS) of the embryos after the IVF program is complete.
 The decision to perform PGD/PGS is a bit complicated, and you can learn more in this article in the Guide.